Ambroży Mikołaj Skarżyński

-Baron Ambroży Mikołaj Skarżyński of Bończa (1787–1868) was a Napoleonic officer, Chevalier de l'Empire and a Polish general.
+Baron Ambroży Mikołaj Skarżyński of Bończa (1787–1868) was a Napoleonic officer, Chevalier de l'Empire and later in his career he would become a Polish general.
 He was born in Gawłów, Masovian Voivodeship, Poland.
+He began his career in the Prussian army.
+He was educated at a Prussian military school.
+A Cadet in the Prussian 13th Dragoon Regiment.
+He would become a military officer under Napoleon Bonaparte and his First French Empire.
+He eventually served in the Imperial Guard.
+He would be awarded with the title of Chevalier de l'Empire for his battlefield accomplishments.
+He distinguished himself at the Battle of Berry-au-Bac, the Battle of Arcis-sur-Aube and the Battle of Wagram.
+He received a hereditary title of a Baron of the French Empire in 1814, which was later confirmed by the Polish parliament in 1820.

 Biography

 Ambrozy was born into a Polish aristocratic family; his father was a wealthy landowner, a castellan and a chairman of the Polish Court of Appeal and his mother Bibiana née Lanckoronska - came from one of the oldest Polish households.
 Ambrozy, along with his 3 other brothers, was educated initially by Monsieur Borne, a French expatriate living in Warsaw and later at a Prussian dragoon academy.

-Ambrozy is best remembered for his military achievements.
-At the beginning of the 19th century, he was the commander of a Napoleon's Imperial Guard squadron (Polish 1st Light Cavalry Regiment of the Imperial Guard) and he led the defense of Napoleon himself during the battle of Arcis-sur-Aube.
-He also took part in the battles of Wagram, Somosierra and Berry-au-Bac.
-For his bravery at Wagram he was awarded with a title of Chevalier de l'Empire in 1811 and a hereditary rent amounting to 500 francs a year and for his achievements at Berry-au-Bac he received a hereditary title of a Baron of the French Empire in 1814, which was later confirmed by the Polish parliament in 1820.